|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 substantially the same nature as the ordinary gravitational

-acceleration, while without the presence of a gravitational body
+systems fall with acceleration, while without the presence of a

-they would merge with the global inertial systems at infinity.
-In
+gravitational body they would merge with the global inertial

-the principle of equivalence will test pieces exactly the same
+systems, according to the principle of equivalence, the test bodies will have exactly the same inertial properties, such

-inertial properties, such as the STR, regardless of the largest accumulation of material objects in their surroundigs.
+as the STR, regardless of the largest accumulation of material objects

 **) Thirring and Lense investigated the case where there is a massive hollow sphere in an infinite empty asymptotically flat space.
 If a test piece rotates around its center inside it, centrifugal and Coriolis forces will be manifested on it.
-If left hand the body at rest and rotate with the hollow sphere are on the body again, causing the centrifugal and Coriolis forces, but substantially smaller than in previous case (will be proportional to the proportion of the gravitational radius of the hollow sphere to its actual radius), although relatively it is the same kind of movement.
+Conversely, if the body remains at rest and the hollow sphere rotates, the body will again be subjected to centrifugal and Coriolis forces, but significantly smaller than in the previous case (they will be proportional to the ratio of the gravitational radius of the hollow sphere to its actual radius), although relatively it is the same kind of movement.

 In czech literature , , there is sometimes an interesting modification of Mach's approach to field theory, the so-called megaphysics of Z. Horák ; a monograph has even been published in which this approach is elaborated and presented as physically sound (see, however, critical note * below) .
 The idea that this theory using Mach principle in its strongest version (eg. in the empty space becomes the speed of light is equal to zero!), in accordance with the general theory of relativity can not agree , as is clear from the above arguments.
 Compliance with GTR can be proved only for a significantly weaker variant of the Mach principle.